 If your complaint is deemed to be credible and serious enough, the Department of Justice may choose to open a formal investigation into the matter.
 Should this happen, you will be contacted by a government investigator or attorney for additional information.
 However, don't take this to mean the Justice Department attorney is representing you specifically.
 Instead, the attorney is representing the United States, and will do so should a lawsuit be filed by the Department of Justice.
-Because of this, you should always retain the services of a knowledgeable disability discrimination lawyer for the workplace to make sure your rights are always protected.
+Because of this, you should always retain the services of a knowledgeable workplace discrimination lawyer in LA to make sure your rights are always protected.

 In many cases where disability discrimination is alleged, those being accused of doing so rarely want this type of bad publicity.
 Whether it is a business, government agency, school, or other facility or organization, being labeled as a place that discriminates against those with disabilities never goes over very well.
 As a result, they are often willing to enter into negotiations for a settlement, rather than let the case make it to a courtroom.
 If you have substantial amounts of evidence on your side, there is a good chance your lawyer can negotiate a settlement that will include the financial compensation you need and deserve.

 Though you may have a disability, this does not give others the right to discriminate against you in any way.
 If you believe you are being discriminated against due to your disability, it is time to hold those who are responsible accountable for their actions.
 To get started, you should schedule a consultation with a Los Angeles labor attorney at Mann Elias who will listen to you and fight hard to win your case.